jimr/noterator/README.rst

 .. code-block:: pycon

-    >>> from noterator import noterate, EMAIL, HIPCHAT, TWILIO
+    >>> from noterator import noterate, EMAIL, TWILIO
     >>> for obj in noterate(my_objects, EMAIL|HIPCHAT|TWILIO):
     ...     do_something_slow(obj)
     ...
     >>>

 When the loop completes, The Noterator will notify you by all the methods you passed in.
-In this case it'll email you, send a HipChat notification, and send an SMS to your configured number with Twilio.
+In this case it'll email you and send an SMS to your configured number with Twilio.
+Other supported notification methods are HipChat (send a notification to a room) and desktop (Mac only for now).

 You can find more usage information in the `usage docs`_.